-When you visualise how this looks and feels you need to feel positive emotions and quite possibly a small rush of adrenalin/excitement too!
+When you visualise how this looks and feels you need to feel positive emotions and quite possibly a small rush of Adrenalin too!

 This is what you need to remind yourself of on the nights when it is cold, dark and raining and your schedule says you have an 8 mile run to do.
 Reminding yourself of this is what will help you put your trainers on and get going.
 Thinking about the success, pride and sense of achievement is what will get you past mile 6.

-Too many people think about what their goal is without really thinking about what achieving success means.
+Too many people think about what their goal is without really thinking about what it means.

 Is it achievable?

-It needs to be challenging enough to give you that sense of excitement and the intrinsic motivation to drive you forward, but not too challenging that it doesn’t seem achievable so you get a sense of overwhelm and jack it all in or look for reasons to pause.
+It needs to be challenging enough to give you that sense of excitement and the intrinsic motivation to drive you forward, but not too challenging that it doesn’t seem achievable so you get a sense of overwhelm and jack it all in.

 These are the two main points.
 There are lots of others but I have covered many of them off in other blogs so have feel free to click on the links and browse.